sassoftware/saspy/saspy/doc/source/install.rst

 The IOM connection method requires the following:

-* The SAS Java IOM Client
+* The SAS Java IOM Client (just the jars listed below; these can be copied to your client system from wherever your SAS install is)
 * Setting the CLASSPATH to access the SAS Java IOM Client JAR files.
 * Setting the CLASSPATH to include the the saspyiom.jar file.
 * Setting the CLASSPATH to include client side encryption jars, if you have encryption configured for your IOM